 As soon as your child’s baby teeth come through, a regular brushing schedule should be started.

-Establishing good oral hygiene habits is a big part of prevention in children as well as adults.
+According to Everyday Health, establishing good oral hygiene habits is a big part of prevention in children as well as adults.

 Once a child has reached their first year, they should be scheduled for their first dental visit.